How to Safely Pack Dishes & Glasses

 Most people feel a little nervous when it comes to packing wine glasses.
 The good news is there’s a straightforward method for packing them that can help cut down on breakage.

-Step 3.
-Repeat this with more pieces of packing paper until the glass is covered, then tape.
+Step 3: Repeat this with more pieces of packing paper until the glass is covered, then tape the seams shut.
 Depending on the size of the wine glass, you might only need one piece of packing paper.

 A good rule of thumb while packing is that you should start with the least used spaces first — that means your garage should take precedence over the bedroom.
 Because you’re likely using your kitchen every day, it should be among the last rooms you pack.
 In terms of items, you should pack non-essential items first.
 For more on how to get packing for your move, check out our comprehensive walkthrough here.